bluesky/bluesky/doc/source/msg.rst

    communication with hardware occurs.)
 5. Update some internal caches that will be useful later.
 For example, it will keep track of that fact that ``motor`` may be in motion so that it can stop it safely if an error occurs.
+This illustrates another important reason that plans must always yield messages to interact with hardware and absolutely never communicate with hardware directly.
+Calling ``epics.caput`` inside a plan prevents the RunEngine from knowing about it and thus circumvents its facilities for putting devices in a safe state in the event of an unexpected exit or error.

 A standard set of commands are registered by default.
 By convention, a ``Msg`` with the command ``'name'`` is mapped to a coroutine method on the RunEngine